 Getting to know the Weser River in a sporty pace

 Let the Weser take you on an especially pleasurable bike trip!
 Follow the river on the most worthwhile part of its course.
 You will discover Hann.Münden and Hameln with their neat Old-Towns, Corvey castle, the chinaware manufacturer in Fürstenberg and the castle of Bevern, a real treasure of the Weser Renaissance.
 At the end of your trip, you will get to meet the “Town Musicians of Bremen” on a visit of their interesting hometown.

 1. day Arriving in Hann.
 Münden

-We recommend bringing enough time to visit the city hall dating from the Weser Renaissance and the more than 700 half-timbered houses of the town.
-Parking facilities and rental bikes at the hotel.
+We recommend bringing enough time to visit the city hall from the Weser Renaissance and the more than 700 half-timbered houses of the town.
+Parking facilities are close to the hotel and rental bikes await you at the hotel.

 2. day Hann.
 Münden - Beverungen 55 km